 Should it be determined that the teen needs to be dismissed, travel arrangements home will be made immediately, at the family’s expense and without a refund.

 Limited scholarships are available for IC.
-Please contact your regional staff for more information on scholarship opportunities in your community.
+Please contact your branch staff for more information on scholarship opportunities in your community.

 Deposits are fully refundable until September 15.
 Cancellation policies vary by region.
-Please contact your regional staff for more information.
+Please contact your branch staff for more information.

 KEY REGISTRATION DATES:

 Early Bird Registration

 All registrants who sign up by July 1 with a $400 payment will receive an Early Bird Rate – $105 less than then Regular Registration Rate.
 Registering with this payment guarantees teens a spot with their regional delegation.

 Applications don’t need to be completed in full at this time.
 The deadline for completing applications and paying your remaining balance is October 31.